-Actress Marjorie Lord dead at 97: Best remembered for long-running hit TV series ‘Make Room for Daddy’
+Actress Marjorie Lord: Best remembered for long-running hit TV series ‘Make Room for Daddy’

-Stage, film, and television actress Marjorie Lord, best remembered as Danny Thomas’ second wife in the TV sitcom Make Room for Daddy, died Nov.
-28, ’15, at her home in Beverly Hills.
+Stage, film, and television actress Marjorie Lord, best remembered as Danny Thomas’ second wife in the TV sitcom Make Room for Daddy, died on Nov.
+28 at her home in Beverly Hills.
 Lord (born Marjorie Wollenberg on July 26, 1918, in San Francisco) was 97.

 Marjorie Lord movies

 After moving with her family to New York, Marjorie Lord made her Broadway debut at age 17 in Zoe Akins’ Pulitzer Prize-winning 1935 adaptation of Edith Wharton’s novella The Old Maid, replacing Margaret Anderson in the role of Tina, Helen Menken’s out-of-wedlock daughter.